 This guide is intended for experienced Windows system administrators and IT professionals who would like to configure StarWind Virtual SAN solution.
 It provides detailed instructions on how to create, mount, and delete the snapshots that were taken using Log-Structured File System device.
 Please note that this document assumes that the LSFS device is already created.
 In case of information on LSFS device creation is required, navigate to the StarWind Virtual SAN built-in Help menu or refer to the corresponding guide from the technical papers section on StarWind website.

 1. Launch StarWind Management Console and connect to the server.
-Right click on LSFS device and select Snapshot Manager from the pop-up menu.
+Right-click on LSFS device and select Snapshot Manager from the dropdown menu.

-2. Click Create Snapshot button.
+2. Click the Create Snapshot button.

 4. Snapshot is now created.

 Snapshot mounting may come in handy when restoring the data that has been lost or deleted from the device.
 In addition, this option is beneficial for backup procedures.
 Mounting the snapshot and backing up the data from it is better than doing it directly from the LSFS device which has its own workload.